danipenaperez/spring-boot-flowed-routing/README.md

 ### Adding different implementation for the same Use Case

-**After few days Product Owner wants** that the users wich first username letter is "A" will receive a "you are amazing {username}" message.
+**After few days Product Owner wants** that the users which first username letter is "A" will receive a "you are amazing {username}" message.

 What and horrible tendencies could be here...
 Maybe a lot of if/else conditions, maybe mixed @autowired elementes in the same bean class.